-PRO is a historic preservation and architectural research organization based in St. Louis, Missouri.
-From PRO’s founding in 2009, our projects have drawn people not only to understand and appreciate historic architecture, but also to recognize its inherent social capital.
+PRO is a historic preservation and architectural research firm based in St. Louis, Missouri.
+We provide services to individuals, neighborhoods, institutions and and governments dealing with the management of historic buildings and sites.
+Since PRO’s founding in 2009, our projects have drawn people not only to understand and appreciate historic architecture, but also to recognize its inherent social capital.

 Among our projects are client-based cultural resources management and architectural research work.
-This includes National Register of Historic Places nominations, collaborative public interest projects, educational and interpretive work for regional institutions, publication of the blog, Ecology of Absence, and start-up assistance with the physical preservation of historic buildings.
+This includes National Register of Historic Places nominations, historic tax credit applications, collaborative public interest projects, educational and interpretive work for regional institutions, publication of the blog, Ecology of Absence, and start-up assistance with the physical preservation of historic buildings.
+PRO maintains a sense of social responsibility.
+We select several pro bono projects each year, and our historians serve as volunteers and board members for preservation and neighborhood groups around St. Louis.

 We also enjoy working with individuals and groups on unique historic preservation challenges.
 House histories, speaking engagements, and guided tours can be among our most rewarding work because we are able to engage with the community’s imagination and passion for preservation.
 See our services page for more information.